 One of the generally accepted wisdoms over the past couple of years has been that the U.S. stock market is where the action is.
-That’s certainly been true to start this year as U.S. stocks are in a full-blown bull market.
-But there are signs that strength in leading sectors is periodically redirecting to other names and sectors that have not yet joined the rally.
+That’s certainly been true for the “Magnificent 7" stocks this year, but there are signs that strength in leading sectors is periodically redirecting to other names and sectors that have not yet joined the rally.
 For investors concerned that the U.S. has gone too far, too fast, there are market-beating returns available to those investors willing to step abroad.
 And one of the easiest steps to take is just over the border with our neighbor to the north, Canada.
 For the modestly adventurous investor, I think there are quite a few Canadian blue-chip stocks worth a look right now.

 [text_ad]